HedwigNordlinder/su-mt4007/Project/blogpost.md

 After the local centers are created all remaining municipalities are assigned to the labour market created by the local center that most of its commuting residents commute to.
 (Construction and use of labour market areas in Sweden, Statistics Sweden 2010).

 Quoting directly from the aforementioned SCB report: "The purpose of local labour markets is to describe the functioning of the labour market for geographical areas that are relatively independent of the outside world with respect to supply and demand of labour" (translation my own, original [source](https://share.scb.se/ov9993/data/publikationer/statistik/_publikationer/am0207_2009a01_br_am95br1001.pdf) in Swedish).
+The definition of local labour market used in this post can be found [here](https://www.scb.se/hitta-statistik/statistik-efter-amne/arbetsmarknad/sysselsattning-forvarvsarbete-och-arbetstider/befolkningens-arbetsmarknadsstatus/produktrelaterat/fordjupad-information/lokala-arbetsmarknader-la/)

 This post will ask and answer the question: Does this method of subdivision work by testing whether or not the local labour markets are mostly independent of the outside world.
 To perform this test this I will analyse how this subdivision type interacted with the COVID-19 pandemic.

 ## The COVID-19 pandemic - A novel stress test

 In 2020 the COVID pandemic swept over the world, with Sweden being no exception.
 It is perhaps the best monitored and documented pandemic in the history of the world.
-In particular, the granular data collected by the Swedish Public Health Agency (Folkhälsomyndigheten) provides an excellent opportunity to test if the labour market regions live up to their purpose of being "relatively independent of the outside world"
+In particular, the granular data collected by the Swedish Public Health Agency (Folkhälsomyndigheten) provides an excellent opportunity to test if the labour market regions live up to their purpose of being "relatively independent of the outside world". ([This](https://fohm-app.folkhalsomyndigheten.se/Folkhalsodata/pxweb/sv/A_Folkhalsodata/A_Folkhalsodata__H_Sminet__covid19__falldata/bcov19Kom.px/) source was used to download COVID-19 case data.
+To replicate, download the result of [this query](https://fohm-app.folkhalsomyndigheten.se/Folkhalsodata/sq/02907364-efc9-4436-ab67-3c66c8c0e0b1))

 If labour market regions are truly independent economic units we would expected COVID-19 spread patterns between adjacent labour markets to be less correlated than say, between counties (whose borders are not drawn with the explicit purpouse of defining self contained economic zones)